wavefrontHQ/docs/pages/doc/tags_overview.md

 * **Source tags** -- Group your sources.
 For example, examine only production hosts but not development hosts.
   **Note:** Information about the source is part of each metric, but you add source tags explicitly from the UI, CLI, or API.
 * **Alert tags** -- Find alerts or to exclude tagged alerts froma maintenance window.
-* **Entity tags** -- Limit the number of entities and metrics.
+* **Object tags** -- Limit the number of objects (e.g. dashboards) and metrics.
 For example, you might  display only dashboards with a certain tag.

 You can use tags to filter alerts, dashboards, events, and sources from the Wavefront UI or with the REST API.